Banco Bradesco S.A. (BBD) to Issue — Dividend of $0.07 on February 10th

 Banco Bradesco S.A.
-(NYSE:BBD – Get Free Report) announced a — dividend on Friday, June 7th, Wall Street Journal reports.
-Shareholders of record on Thursday, June 20th will be paid a dividend of 0.0749 per share by the bank on Monday, February 10th.
-This represents a yield of 6.9%.
-The ex-dividend date is Thursday, June 20th.
-This is a positive change from Banco Bradesco’s previous — dividend of $0.00381.
+(NYSE:BBD – Get Free Report) declared a — dividend on Friday, June 7th, Wall Street Journal reports.
+Stockholders of record on Thursday, June 20th will be given a dividend of 0.0749 per share by the bank on Monday, February 10th.
+This represents a dividend yield of 6.9%.
+The ex-dividend date of this dividend is Thursday, June 20th.
+This is a boost from Banco Bradesco’s previous — dividend of $0.00381.

-Banco Bradesco has raised its dividend by an average of 27.1% annually over the last three years.
-Banco Bradesco has a dividend payout ratio of 8.9% indicating that its dividend is sufficiently covered by earnings.
-Equities research analysts expect Banco Bradesco to earn $0.48 per share next year, which means the company should continue to be able to cover its $0.04 annual dividend with an expected future payout ratio of 8.3%.
+Banco Bradesco has increased its dividend by an average of 27.1% per year over the last three years.
+Banco Bradesco has a payout ratio of 8.9% meaning its dividend is sufficiently covered by earnings.
+Research analysts expect Banco Bradesco to earn $0.48 per share next year, which means the company should continue to be able to cover its $0.04 annual dividend with an expected future payout ratio of 8.3%.

-Separately, The Goldman Sachs Group upgraded shares of Banco Bradesco from a “sell” rating to a “neutral” rating and set a $2.80 price objective for the company in a research note on Tuesday, February 20th.
+Separately, The Goldman Sachs Group upgraded Banco Bradesco from a “sell” rating to a “neutral” rating and set a $2.80 price target for the company in a research note on Tuesday, February 20th.

 Banco Bradesco Company Profile